chris-prener/testDriveR/cran-comments.md

 ## Release summary
 This is the re-resubmission of the initial CRAN submission.
 Based on the reviewer's (Uwe Ligges) feedback, I have altered the package description in the `DESCRIPTION` file and fixed the broken URL in `man/testDriveR.Rd`.
+Thanks, Uwe, for your review and your feedback.

 ## Test environments
 * local OS X install, R 3.5.1